 Cases of cardiac arrest that are still recommended include high blood potassium, low blood calcium, as can occur after blood transfusions, and calcium channel blocker overdoses.

 There is a possibility that general use could worsen the results.
 If calcium is used, calcium chloride is generally the recommended form.

 Dosage and method of administration

-The normal concentration of calcium in plasma is within the range of 2.25 to 2.75 mmol or 4.5-5.5 mEq per liter.
+The average calcium concentration in plasma is 2.25 to 2.75 mmol or 4.5-5.5 mEq per liter.
 Treatment should be aimed at restoring or maintaining this level.